Viraj0297/Electric-Vehicle-Dashboard-Project/README.md

    - The dashboard reveals that BEVs make up a significant portion (78%) of the total EVs, indicating strong market preference for fully electric vehicles over hybrid options.

 2. **Growth in EV Adoption Over Recent Years**
-   - The trend in vehicle model years shows a rapid increase in EV adoption, especially from 2017 onwards.
-This aligns with growing public interest, technological advancements, and supportive policy measures for EVs.
+   - The trend in vehicle model years indicates a sharp rise in EV adoption, particularly from 2017 onward.
+This surge corresponds with increased public interest, technological progress, and supportive policies for electric vehicles.

 3. **Tesla's Market Leadership**
    - Tesla emerges as the leading manufacturer, with the highest number of vehicles in the dataset.
 Model Y and Model 3 are particularly popular, as shown in the treemap, solidifying Tesla's strong presence in the EV market.